How to Survive in Enter the Gungeon

 Remember to Focus on Survival

 Lastly, I want to restate again that this is a game of survival.
 You need to do everything possible to make this easier.
-Keep practicing floors and learning what enemies do.
-Learn to play the characters.
+Keep practicing floors and learning what enemies do and learn to play the characters.
 You will eventually beat the game.

 © 2017 Eric Farmer